kayteh/terraform-provider-podio/examples/kanban_board/README.md

 - `PODIO_PASSWORD` - Your account's password

 You will be asked for your Org slug, this is the "citrix" in "podio.com/citrix/hello-world", have it ready.

+## Local development testing:

+Run `make` from this folder.
+It'll setup the local provider source, and terraform init.